Fluteds/robert/README.md

 'Robert' is a 'Fork' of [basicBot/Custom](https://github.com/basicBot/custom/) (developed by [Benzi](https://github.com/benzi)) and is being developed by myself to have the room's required and desirable features.

-I own **nothing** of the original source code and the API documentary.
+I own **nothing** of the original source code and the API documentary used in original sources.

 *No copyright is intended.*